What is it?

 to volunteer to teach this unique curriculum to audiences in your

-Now that the curriculum has been developed, our priority is to find volunteers willing to teach it.
-The first phase of this program would benefit incarcerated learners at a pre-release center in Boston.
-We have already met with the Executive Director of the school of re-entry at this unique center, and the current timeframe is to run a 12-week course (one lesson/week) beginning January 2020.
+in August 2020.
+Our other priority is to find volunteers willing to teach it to their communities of underrepresented learners (remotely for as long as the pandemic risk remains).
+The next phase of this program would benefit incarcerated learners.
+We have already met with the Executive Director of the school of re-entry at a pre-release center in Boston, and the currently envisioned timeframe is to run a 12-week course (one lesson/week).

 In parallel, we encourage volunteers to pilot teaching our materials to target audiences in your own neighborhood.

 If you are an undergraduate or graduate student (or a certified instructor/faculty member) interested in teaching our innovative curriculum anywhere in the U.S., please e-mail us at email@example.com with a brief summary of your relevant qualifications and choice of target audience (such as inmates at a prison, town residents at a local library, students in an after-school program), and we will get in touch to equip you with the necessary materials.